Kottys/LoreImageConverter/README.md

 2. Run the program
 3. Go to output.txt and copy the lore lines
     If you don't run the program in a folder it will output it to Users/yourname/output.txt.

-    If you run it through command prompt and want the file in your folder:
+    If you run it through command prompt instead and want the file in your folder:

         1. write cd "path to folder"
         2. write python converter.py, and now it should paste the output.txt file into your current folder